Park Counseling Welcomes You

 I specialize in work with children, adolescents, and families, with a focus on childhood trauma, depression, anxiety, and behavioral challenges.
 I work with parents/caregivers and children together to create an individualized treatment plan that supports each member while healing the family as a whole.

 I have experience working in education-based support services as a school-contracted counselor.
 There I aided families to help schools and teachers meet students' individualized academic, social, and behavioral goals, including helping families navigate the IEP process.
 I have training and experience in Cognitive Behavioral Therapy (CBT) and am nationally certified in Trauma-Focused Cognitive Behavioral Therapy.
 I am certified in Positive Discipline therapy and integrate parent/caregiver coaching into my work with children.
 I utilize art, play, music, and biblio therapy into my work with youth and utilize a holistic approach by incorporating mindfulness and healthy lifestyle modification into treatment.
 I also served on the Board of Directors for the California Association of Marriage and Family Therapists, San Diego chapter.

-My office is located in Bankers Hill on First Avenue, just west of Balboa Park and north of Downtown.
-No matter where in San Diego you are coming from, it is easily accessible from the 5, 94, and 163 freeways.
-I offer flexible morning, daytime, and evening appointments and can also arrange to meet at your home, school, or office to help accommodate busy schedules.
+I offer flexible morning, daytime, and evening appointments.
+I am available via telehealth and can schedule a secure, private video call.
+I can also arrange to meet at your home, school, or office to help accommodate busy schedules.
 If you have any questions or are ready to schedule an appointment, you can call my office at (619) 738-2026.

 Anna Fadem, MA, LMFT #106707